 Does Your Rental Have an Exclusive Experience?

 It is an advantage to be honest about what your property offers.
-This can lead you to the ideal traveler, and more bookings.
+This can lead you to your ideal traveler, and more bookings.

 Sell Your Property’s Experience